rashad612/protoface/README.md

 ...

-// The implemntation of method and arguments should be correct. var schema = {
+// The implementation of method and arguments should be correct. var schema = {
   "type": "object",
   "properties": {